SElarabi/world-map-encyclopedia-graphQl/README.md

 This is a NextJs application that displays information about a selected country.
 The information is fetched from a GraphQL server using the Apollo Client.

 ## Components

 The page consists of the following components:

-1. **Features:**
+ **Features:**
-   .
-Displays the official and common names of the selected country.
+   >- Displays the official and common names of the selected country.
-   .
-Displays the national flag and coat of arms of the selected country.
+   >- Displays the national flag and coat of arms of the selected country.
-   .
-Displays various information about the selected country such as:
+   >- Displays various information about the selected country such as:
-   .Capital
-   .Population
-   .Languages
-   .Currencies
-   .Continent
-   .Subregion
+   >- Capital
+   >- Population
+   >- Languages
+   >- Currencies
+   >- Continent
+   >- Subregion
-   .Provides a link to the country's location on Google Maps.
+   >- Provides a link to the country's location on Google Maps.
-   .Responsive design that adjusts to the viewport size.
+   >- Responsive design that adjusts to the viewport size.

 ## Usage
+>- Minimum requirement:
+>- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app). canary package.
+> - npm 10.2.4.
+> - node v21.5.0

-To use this page:
+To use this project:

-1. Ensure you have the necessary dependencies installed (React, Reactstrap, FontAwesome, etc.).
+1. Ensure you have the necessary dependencies installed (React, Reactstrap, FontAwesome, etc.).use `npm install` to install all dependencies listed in the package.json file.
 2. Include the provided React component in your project.
 3. Pass the selected country object and default country object to the component through context.
 4. The component will fetch additional country data using Apollo Client.